Hand Flapping: Should I Be Worried? Does it Only Happen with Autism?

 Three cheers for autism awareness!

-In another sense, assuming that hand flapping=autism is far too simplistic and fails to understand the nuances behind the behavior.
+In another sense, assuming that hand flapping=autism is too simplistic and ignores the nuances behind the behavior.
 In all the confusion, the #1 question becomes “when should I worry?”

 So, you’re a parent of a child (with autism or not) and you see them starting to flap their hands.
 Given everything you’ve heard about hand flapping from the media and greater society, you start to panic.

 What does this mean?

 Let’s dig in to what hand flapping is and whether your should be worried.

 As we move forward, please keep in mind that this is general information and is not specific to your own kiddo.
 If you have any concerns or questions about your child’s unique situation, please reach out to their pediatrician or occupational therapist.

 Hand flapping is a way to self soothe and regulate the body.
 Have you ever been nervous and realized that your leg was bounding up and down uncontrollable?
 Well, you’ve experience self-soothing without even realizing it.